12 Industrials Stocks Moving In Wednesday's After-Market Session

 Gainers

-Astrotech (NASDAQ:ASTC) shares moved upwards by 1.66% to $1.83.
-Astrotech's trading volume hit 10.9K shares by close, accounting for 0.33% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $13.8 million.
+Seanergy Maritime Hldgs (NASDAQ:SHIP) shares moved upwards by 9.43% to $0.5.
+Trading volume for this security closed at 2.4 million, accounting for 40.8% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $130.4 million.

 Losers

-CBAK Energy Technology (NASDAQ:CBAT) stock decreased by 2.09% to $2.82.
-This security traded at a volume of 3.6K shares come close, making up 0.04% of its average volume over the last 100 days.
-The company's market cap stands at $151.5 million.
+Euro Tech Hldgs (NASDAQ:CLWT) shares decreased by 5.99% to $2.83.
+This security traded at a volume of 7.1K shares come close, making up 46.13% of its average volume over the last 100 days.
+The company's market cap stands at $8.7 million.

-Fuel Tech (NASDAQ:FTEK) shares fell 1.92% to $0.71.
-Fuel Tech's trading volume hit 105 shares by close, accounting for 0.09% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $17.3 million.
+Fuel Tech (NASDAQ:FTEK) shares declined by 4.81% to $1.19.
+Today's trading volume for this security ended up closing at 476.4K shares, which is 382.35 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $29.3 million.
+As per the news, the Q3 earnings report came out yesterday.

-FuelCell Energy (NASDAQ:FCEL) shares decreased by 1.35% to $2.2.
-FuelCell Energy's trading volume hit 156.7K shares by close, accounting for 0.9% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $464.1 million.
+Performant Financial (NASDAQ:PFMT) shares decreased by 2.39% to $0.82.
+Today's trading volume for this security ended up closing at 10.5K shares, which is 5.39 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $44.6 million.
+The company's, Q3 earnings came out yesterday.

 Posted-In: After-Hours Center Movers